itspladd/scheduler/README.md

 A single-page interview-scheduling application made with React!
 Built as part of my education at Lighthouse Labs to teach me the basics of a React project.

+Features to elaborate on:
+- Websocket implementation
+- CI deployment
+- Automated testing

 ## Setup

 Install dependencies with `npm install`.